-Examine Backside of your Current Thermostat
+Examine the Backside of your Current Thermostat

 The easiest way to know if your home wiring already has a common wire is to examine the backside of your current thermostat.
 To do this examination, you may remove the face plate and take the thermostat out of the wall.
 Now you will see wires coming into different terminals of your thermostat marked R, W, Y, G, Rc, C, O/B etc. Look specifically for a wire attached to the terminal marked ‘C’ (as shown in the image below).